Learn to Hunt

 Almost all Paddlefish are caught by snagging below a dam in the spring.

-These fish are most often collected and seen in the Great Border Rivers; however, it is not unusual for anglers to take them in the lower portion of the Des Moines, Cedar, Iowa and, Skunk rivers.
-It was formerly rather common but is now absent in East and West Okoboji Lakes and Spirit Lake.
+Paddlefish are most often collected and seen in the Great Border Rivers; but, it is not unusual for anglers to take them in the lower portion of the Des Moines, Cedar, Iowa and, Skunk Rivers.
+It was formerly rather common, but is now absent in East and West Okoboji Lakes and Spirit Lake.

-The Paddlefish is slate-gray to gray-blue above, fading to somewhat lighter beneath.
-They can easily be distinguished from all other Iowa fishes by the immensely elongated snout, extremely long gill covers and shark-like mouth.
-The skeleton is largely cartilaginous.
-Jaws and palate of young specimens are covered with numerous fine teeth, but the jaws become large, feeble and toothless as the fish reaches maturity.
-The body is naked, or scaleless.
 Paddlefish are one of the most primitive of fish.
 It is a remnant of ancient life, differing from other fish by its elongated paddlelike snout, long gill covers and shark-like body.
-It was formerly abundant in the Mississippi valley, but over-exploitation, changes in environmental conditions, or both, have reduced its numbers to where it is no longer common except in certain places along the river.
+It was formerly abundant in the Mississippi valley, but over-exploitation, changes in environmental conditions, or both, have reduced its numbers and it is no longer common except in certain places along the river.

-The large size and bizarre shape have made Paddlefish interesting to the layman and scientist alike.
-Fish over six feet long have been taken from the state, placing it at or near the top of the list for "big fish" honors.
+Its large size and bizarre shape have made Paddlefish interesting to anglers and scientists alike.
+Fish over 6-feet long have been taken from the state, placing it at or near the top of the list for "big fish" honors.
 The current state record is a 107-pound fish taken from the Missouri River in Monona County in 1981.
-Early growth of Paddlefish is rapid with the fish reaching 10 to 14 and 21 to 24 inches in their second and third years of life.
-Seventeen-year-old fish average nearly 60 inches in length and weigh about 37 pounds.
+Early growth of Paddlefish is fast with the fish reaching 10- to 14- and 21- to 24-inches in their second and third years of life.
+Seventeen-year-old fish average nearly 60-inches long and weigh about 37 pounds.
 Paddlefish are long-lived fish with 20 years common and 30 years or more not unusual.
 The larger individual fish are females.